Levigty/AimCLR/README.md

 ## Trained models

 We release several trained models in [released_model](https://drive.google.com/drive/folders/1VnD3CLcD7bT5fMGI3tDGPlcWZmBbXS0m?usp=sharing).
 The performance is better than that reported in the paper.
 You can download them and test them with linear evaluation by changing `weights` in `.yaml` files.

+For three-streams results, you can train three separate models and ensemble the results, or you can use three models in one `.py` file, similar to `net/crossclr_3views.py`.

 |     Model     | NTU 60 xsub (%) | NTU 60 xview (%) | PKU-MMD Part I (%) |
 | :-----------: | :-------------: | :--------------: | :----------------: |